huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 ### What did we study?

-We studied the effects of genetic variants have on diseases and traits across different populations.
+We studied the effects of genetic variants have on diseases and traits across different populations (East Asians and Europeans, in particular).
 In summary, we wanted to answer the following questions.

 1. How similar/dissimilar are genetic effects across different populations, across the entire human genome?

 2. Where on the human genome are genetic effects more similar/dissimilar across populations, compared to the rest of the genome?

-The metric we used to assess similarity/dissimilarity in genetic effects across populations is called trans-ethnic genetic correlation (\\( r_g \\)), which measures the correlation of genetic effects in different populations.
+The metric we used to assess similarity/dissimilarity in genetic effects across populations is called trans-ethnic genetic correlation, which,as the name suggests, measures the correlation of genetic effects in different populations.

 ### Why do we care?

+First, some background.
+Genetic studies have been rare for non-European populations.
+In fact, non-European populations only make up 20% of genetic studies, which is very small, considering about 90% of the world populations are non-Europeans.
+Because genetic study in non-Europeans is so limited, it makes the most practical sense to transfer what we can learn fron Europeans to non-Europeans.
+But the transferrability seems limited.
+For example, in genetic risk prediction using genetic effects learned from Europeans, the relative prediction accuracy for non-Europeans can be 50% to 80% lower compared to that for Europeans (see this [paper](https://www.nature.com/articles/s41588-019-0379-x?WT.ec_id=NG-201904&sap-outbound-id=2C9E78DECC81D5016FE335EAE68FF5C714553CD4)).

+This limited cross-population transferrability is often attributed to differences in frequencies and correlation patterns of genetic variants in different populations.
+But we are curious if the limited transferrability can be also driven by specific differences in the underlying genetic effects in important part of the human genome.
+Investigating if this is indeed the case can provide additional understanding of the sources of limited cross-population transferrability.

 ### How did we do it?